CESSProject/doc-v2/tokenomics/rewards.md

 They are immediately marked as Inactive and must re-declare their intent to validate in order to return to the active set.

 # CD²N nodes
-The CESS CD²N consists of a large and modular lineup of components, with two primary types of miner nodes：
+The CESS CD²N consists of a large and modular lineup of components, with two primary types of miner nodes:
 - CD²N nodes offering enterprise-grade high-performance data upload and retrieval services (e.g., DeOSS)
 - CD²N nodes providing content distribution services, such as lightweight caching nodes